vorpalnet/blade/services/proxy-router/README.md

 In this case, the R3 router will search "address-map-1" for a match.
 Failing that, it will search "prefix-map-1".
 Finally, failing to find any matches, it will use the default route.

-In this particular case, the default route uses the Vorpal:BLADE test UAS server to respond back with a 404 "not found" status code.
+In this particular case, the default route uses the BLADE test UAS server to respond back with a 404 "not found" status code.

 ## Additional Thoughts...